 - Download and complete Form 1 (Host Details) (PDF, 0.22 MB) and Form 2 (Student Application) (PDF, 0.18 MB).
 Someone from the host organisation will be required to complete their portion of Form 1.

-- Bring both completed forms to Student Services (Ground Floor at 14 Alliance Lane, Monash Clayton), or email both forms to firstname.lastname@example.org.
+- Bring completed forms to Student Services (Ground Floor at 14 Alliance Lane, Monash Clayton) or email the forms to email@example.com, for pre-approval.
+Please ensure you have completed all sections of the forms.
 Incomplete forms will be returned without being processed.

 - If pre-approval by the Faculty is granted, the forms will be stamped, signed and dated.